chidiwilliams/chidiwilliams.com/content/post/the-proof-of-work-spam-filter.md

 Hashcash also gives all the miners a fair opportunity to participate.
 Miners compete with computation instead of money.
 And that prevents high-income nodes from taking control of the entire network.

 Adam Back’s brainchild found a new expression here.
 It began as a tool for controlling pesky email spams.
-But it went on to inspire the revolutionary new financial network called Bitcoin.[^skc]
+But it went on to inspire the revolutionary financial network called Bitcoin.[^skc]

 [^skc]: Proof of work has also been a source of criticism against Bitcoin.
 Miners need to run expensive calculations to validate transactions.
 And this increases transaction costs and raises environmental concerns.